jacobadedoyin/Azure-Projects/AZ900/01-Governance-and-Organisation/readme.md

-# Project 01: Azure Governance & Resource Organization
+# Project 01: Azure Governance & Resource Organisation

 ## 🎯 Objective
-To demonstrate the ability to organize, secure, and track Azure resources using governance tools.
+To demonstrate the ability to organise, secure, and track Azure resources using governance tools.

 ## 📸 Governance Evidence

 ### 1. Resource Tagging
 I implemented a tagging strategy to track costs by department and environment.
+This allows for precise billing and resource ownership tracking.
 ![Resource Tags](resource-tags.png)

 ### 2. Resource Locks
 I applied a 'CanNotDelete' lock to the storage account to prevent accidental deletion of critical data—a key part of the Azure Well-Architected Framework.
 ![Resource Lock](resource-lock-active.png)

-### 3. Resource Group Organization
+### 3. Resource Group Organistion
 This shows the logical grouping of resources, allowing for unified lifecycle management (deleting the group deletes everything inside).
 ![Resource Group View](resource-group-hierarchy.png)